-S. State Volume Limits
+R. State Credit Ceiling Limits

-Each state is limited to the amount of HTCs it may allocate annually.
-An estimate of Minnesota's annual per capita volume limit is published prior to allocation in Round 1.
+Each state is limited to the amount of 9% HTCs it may allocate annually.
+An estimate of Minnesota's annual credit ceiling is published on Minnesota Housing's website prior to allocation in Round 1.

-Projects financed by tax-exempt volume limited bonds that are subject to a separate volume limitation are not counted against the state HTC volume limit (refer to Chapter 7 for further details).
+Projects financed by tax-exempt volume limited bonds that are subject to a separate volume limitation are not counted against the state HTC credit ceiling (refer to Chapter 7 for further details).